genestack/user-tutorials/source/guide/platform-overview.rst

 flows.
 Genestack platform hosts multiple tool versions at any given time in case you want to reproduce past results.

-e) Data flows and Delayed Initialization
+Data flows and Delayed Initialization
 -----------------------------------------

 Data flows on Genestack are visual representations of bioinformatics